-"No money of my own, no job skills other than summers at my dad's office, and no guts."
-She finished her wine and stood, wobbling.
-"Thanks for listening to my troubles, but I'm sure you've got better things to do."
+“No money of my own, no job skills other than summers at my dad's office, and no guts.”
+She finished her wine, stood, and wobbled.
+“Thanks for listening to my troubles, but I'm sure you've got better things to do.”

 “We're hanging loose,” I said.
 “What about you?”

-"Avoiding my parents and Julie; maybe walk around the shops."
+“Avoiding my parents and Julie.
+I might walk around the shops.”

 Theresa signaled for the check.
 “What's on your mind, Emi?”

 “Same thing that's on yours.
 We need to help that girl.”

 “Kenni needs a friend.
 She can hang with us, that's all I'm saying.”

 “She needs more than a friend,” Allison observed.